ahmetbayirli/projectGeelman/Readme.md

 The project has a secret hardcoded superadmin user.
 In CacheHelper.checkSuperAdminExists() method you need to change username "superadmin" and password "supersecret" to your desired way.
 This user is not configurable any other way, to protect the freelancer developer from customer related issues.

-You can build and run the project at your local computer and create an h2 DB file.
+You can build and run the project at your local computer and create an H2 DB file.
 Then you can upload it to the production server.

-If you don't want to use H2 file DB you can configure it to use remote MySQL DB too, using the conf/application.conf file.
+If you don't want to use H2 file database you can configure it to use remote MySQL DB too, using the conf/application.conf file.
 You just need to change the JDBC URL

 Download and open PlayFramework1.2.5 distribution.